 Winter in Israel can be chilly and rainy, so you’ll want to pick sensible shoes that are comfortable for walking long distances.
 You can probably get by with one pair of shoes if you choose them well!
 Unless you plan to do major hiking, cute, comfortable athleisure shoes should do the trick; I like to bring along quality inserts if I feel like I need extra support for a long day of walking.
 If you want to blend in like a local, don’t leave home without a pair of Blundstone boots – they’re everywhere in Israel and will work equally well in town or out on trails.

-Israel packing list for summer
+Traveling to Israel packing list for summer

 It’s easy to pack light for a summer trip to Israel, and summer lasts a long time!
 You’ll find locals dressed in skimpy outfits in humid, beachy Tel Aviv and a little more conservatively in Jerusalem (where the temperatures tend to be a bit cooler but the reflections from all those stone buildings are intense).
 What’s a good traveling to Israel packing list for April through October?